Vacation Bible schools, summer activities 2019 for Texoma children

 Mt.
 Pleasant Missionary Baptist Church

 DENISON — Mt.
-Pleasant Missionary Baptist Church will hold its vacation Bible school “Farm Fresh,” from June 7-8.
-It is for children in Pre-K through entering 6th grade.
+Pleasant Missionary Baptist Church will hold its vacation Bible school “Farm Fresh,” from 6-8 p.m.
+June 7 and from 9 a.m. to 2 p.m.
+June 8.
+It is for children in pre-K through entering 6th grade.

 The theme is barnyard, and there will be live animals.
-Snacks are provided both days and lunch on Saturday.
+Snacks are provided both days and lunch is provided June 8.

 Parents may register when they drop their child off or by going to www.mtpleasantmbc.com.
 For information call 903-465-2518.